 Over the past six years we have worked with over 500 families.
 With permission we have collected data from families which in terms of research into CPA is quite extensive.
 All families are unique and can have many complicating factors which can lead onto CPA.
 The following information from our cases gives an indication of the common factors which are present in our clients:

 The two quotes below were sent to us via our parent survey.
-The quotes sum up for us the feeling of hopelessness and the stigma that our families have to cope with.
-The question posed was “Do you feel there is a need for and dedicated service that deals with child to parent abuse”
+The quotes sum up the feeling of hopelessness and the stigma that our families have to cope with.
+The question posed is “Do you feel there is a need for a dedicated service that deals with child to parent abuse”

 “yes but would appreciate a service that does not automatically lay all the blame with the parent as a starting point”

 “It would be wonderful to be able to be in touch with someone who understands the isolation, pain, feelings of hurt and betrayal, and suicidal thoughts going through my mind constantly.
 The difficulty of expressing and understanding how I feel to be in this position is slowly killing me”

 The first quote highlights the experience of many families seeking support.
 The parent/carers are often the ones who are blamed for the child’s behaviour and the child seen as a product of bad parenting.
 Often it is very difficult to make a clear cut distinction of where the abuse started or who is abusing who.
 This leads to stigma and shame and is unhelpful if we want families to come forward and seek support.
 Parent/carers are often isolated from extended family due to the abuse and have no one to offer support.
 They have no one to turn to and the feelings described in the second quote can be very real for many.